pavelnemirovsky/zabbix-redis-template/README.md

 ## Features
   - Ability to discovery multiple Redis instances running on same host
-  - Generate automatically a zabbix screen for general overview and Redis commands are currently in use only!
+  - Generate automatically a zabbix screen for general statistics, commands and replication overvies on host! level.
   - Triggers identify command anomaly (not done yet) and instance crash

 ## Installation